Saturn Dasha & 7th Lord: When Can Your Ex Return?

 The chart signatures that point to closure rather than pause: 7th lord in the 12th house (isolation, loss of partnership), 7th lord conjunct Ketu (karmic severance, past-life completion), Venus debilitated in Virgo during Saturn dasha, or the entire 7th house axis hemmed between two malefics (Papakartari yoga).
 When these signatures are present, the most clarifying thing Vedic astrology can do is name the completion so the searching stops.

-This is not pessimism.
+Naming the closure is not pessimism.
 It is precision.
 Saturn dasha closes certain chapters so that other chapters — often more structurally durable — can open in the Mahadasha that follows.

 How to find your actual reconciliation window